pdidev/pdi/pdi/docs/Concepts.md

 \section Specification_tree Specification tree

-The combination of data transfer offered by the \ref Data_store "data store" and control transfer offered by the \ref Event_subsystem "event subsystem" offers the basis for weak coupling of multiple independent modules.
+The combination of the data transfer provided by the \ref Data_store "data store" and the control transfer provided by the \ref Event_subsystem "event subsystem" offers the basis for weak coupling of multiple independent modules.
 The specification tree builds on this basis and orchestrates the interaction between the multiple modules used in an execution.